Asymmetric Masked Distillation for Pre-Training Small Foundation Models: Experiments

 \subsection{Application of AMD on Image Model}

 We apply the asymmetric distillation to the image model ImageMAE~\cite{he2021masked} on ImageNet-1K~\cite{deng2009imagenet} to verify the generalizability of AMD.
 The masking ratio of the student and the teacher is 75\% and 50\% respectively.
-The official ViT-B and ViT-L pre-trained models are adopted for the teacher model\footnote{https://github.com/facebookresearch/mae}.
+The official ViT-B and ViT-L pre-trained models are adopted for the teacher model.
 The results are presented in Table~\ref{tab:image_AMD}. when we adapt MAE-B as the teacher, AMD can achieve a comparable performance of 82.1\% based on ViT-S. when we adapt MAE-L as the teacher, AMD can achieve a classification accuracy of 84.6\% based on ViT-B, surpassing ImageMAE by 1.0\%.

-\subsection{Comparison with the symmetric method}
+\subsection{Comparison with the Symmetric Method}

 To reveal the effect of context information in distillation, we compared our AMD with the symmetric method DMAE~\cite{bai2022masked}.
 In the image domain, in Table~\ref{tab:image_AMD}, AMD outperforms DMAE by 2.8\% with MAE-B as the teacher model.
 And it remains better than 0.6\% with MAE-L as the teacher model.
 In the video domain, in Table~\ref{tab:ssv2}, with the same teacher model and training length, AMD outperformed DMAE by a margin of 3.3\% in the SSV2 dataset. in Table~\ref{tab:k400}, AMD still outperforms DMAE by 1.4\% in the K400 dataset.
 Due to the asymmetric masking, the teacher model could capture more context information, which is beneficial for distillation and the serial alignment exploits context information better.
 However, the symmetric masking structure merely exploits the stronger feature representation capability of the teacher model.
+More analyses can be found in the appendix.

-\subsection{Comparison with the state of the art}
+\subsection{Comparison with the State of the Art}

 We compare the previous state-of-the-art results with our AMD on K400 and SSV2 in Table~\ref{tab:ssv2} and Table~\ref{tab:k400} respectively.
 We pre-trained AMD for 800 epochs for comparison based on both 16-frame vanilla ViT-S and ViT-B. We divided the models into three groups by using 55M and 100M as the boundaries for the number of model parameters.
 The results show that in the first two groups, AMD achieves the best results with a relatively small number of parameters.